Rest4/Rest4-php/README.md

 Rest4 has currently no stable version, use it at your own risk !
 Many APIs may change in the near future except those specified as stable in [the documentation](http://rest4.org/home/en-US/root.html).

 To use Rest4 for production, copy the Rest4 sources to a folder.
-By example :
+By example:

 ```sh
     mkdir /var/www/rest4